 Using such tools, employees can create actionable tasks in one click.
 A calendar view allows employees to schedule tasks in advance and to see upcoming deadlines at a glance.

-Even though project management solutions have revolutionized the way employee collaboration and project management works, they are certainly not a replacement for internal communications solutions.
+Even though project management solutions have revolutionized the way employee collaboration and project management work, they are certainly not a replacement for internal communications solutions.

 Moreover, 29% of employees say that poor internal communication is the reason for projects to fail.